netsu-org/KT-Architecture-renew/README.md

 KT Architecture is a newnewed Open source Discord bot programs.
 Capable of creating a DOS-like javascript executables and such.

+This will not have the same functionality as NETto!_OS and other programs created by NETto

 ## Installation
 Use the npm command to install necessary modules
 ```bash